nikandlv/loggia-react/README.md

-### iran-react
+### Loggia-react

-iran is a web gallery, to show the beauties of iran
+Loggia is a web gallery, to show the beauties of iran

 * Supports HQ photos without any hiccups
 * As many as photots you want